MaartenPJ/ADS-portfolio/README.md

 several presentations\
 research feature engineering audio files\
 binary models\
-several linear and convolutional NN's (eventually unused) Meetings and (good) ideas\
+several linear and convolutional NN's (eventually unused)\
+Meetings and (good) ideas\
 Research\
 Data exploration\
-Data preparation
+Data preparationX
-Data visualisation
+Data visualisation\
-big picture planning of the minor solving bugs or other issues whenever asked
+big picture planning of the minor\
+solving bugs or other issues whenever asked\
-Vast nog wel iets
+Vast nog wel iets [ja wat dan]

 Early on in the minor, my task was researching which machine learning algorithms could be used on audio recognition, how to use them and what was common practice in the field of data science.
 For most machine learning (not deep learning) algoritms it is nescessary to identify and engineer features for the model to use in training.